The difference between big and small life choices?

 - We underestimate the little things.
 Growing into the person we want to be really starts with the little things.
 Life is lived step by step

-This list is by no means comprehensive but enough to show that life’s choices do not have to be as daunting as they may seem.
 Here’s what may happen if we embrace the thought of very little influence on our decisions and their impact:

 - We may get brave about decisions.
 When we have a realistic idea of the impact our decisions have on our lives, it becomes easier to make bold decisions.
 Most of the time there’s much more to win than to lose, and most decisions are reversible enough.